Croatia–Japan relations

-Croatia and Japan maintain diplomatic relations through mutual embassies.
+Croatia and Japan maintain diplomatic relations through their respective embassies.

 History

-The two countries established diplomatic relations with each other on March 5, 1993.
-The embassy of Croatia in Tokyo was founded in September 1993 while the Japanese embassy in Zagreb was founded in February 1998.
+The two countries established diplomatic relations on 5 March 1993.
+The Embassy of Croatia in Tokyo was founded in September 1993, while the Japanese Embassy in Zagreb was opened in February 1998.

-During World War II, the Empire of Japan maintained an embassy in Zagreb and recognized the Independent State of Croatia, which was a puppet government of Nazi Germany; they were all part of the Axis powers.
+During World War II, the Empire of Japan maintained an embassy in Zagreb and recognized the Independent State of Croatia, which was a puppet state of Nazi Germany; both were part of the Axis powers.

 Military ties

 Japanese training ship Kashima as seen in Split, Croatia on September 2, 2013.

-Croatia officially joined NATO on April 1, 2009.
-Since the accession to the military alliance, Croatia and Japan share the same ally, the United States.
+Croatia officially joined NATO on 1 April 2009.
+Since its accession to the military alliance, Croatia and Japan have shared a common ally in the United States.

 A training ship of the Japan Maritime Self-Defense Force (JMSDF) JDS Kashima visited to Split, the second-largest city in Croatia for celebrating 20th anniversary of diplomatic relations between both countries in September 2013.
 This is the first visit ever to Croatia by a Japanese naval vessel.
-A party for fellowship which includes joint performance by JMSDF Band and Croatian Navy Band was held aboard Kashima anchored in a port of Split, and Former Croatian President Stjepan Mesić, Japanese Ambassador Masaru Tsuji, JMSDF Rear Admiral Fumiyuki Kitagawa, dozens of militaries of both navies and general citizens were attended.
+A fellowship reception, which included a joint performance by the JMSDF Band and the Croatian Navy Band, was held aboard the Kashima while it was anchored in the Port of Split.
+Former President of Croatia Stjepan Mesić, Japanese Ambassador Masaru Tsuji, JMSDF Rear Admiral Fumiyuki Kitagawa, dozens of military personnel from both navies, and members of the general public attended.